JasonHarrisonSchwartzman/Compiler/README.md

     elseif (expr) { statements }
     else { statements }

- the ordering most go if -> elseif -> else with 0 or more elseif statements. else is optional. elseif and else must directly follow if.
+ The ordering most go if -> elseif -> else with 0 or more elseif statements. else is optional. elseif and else must directly follow if.
 There can be if statements without elseif or else statements.

 ### Variable declarations and assignments:
 shown above